lucatacconi/crunz-ui/.github/README.md

 ## What else can Crunz-ui do?

 In addition to displaying tasks in tabular or graphic format, Crunz-ui allows you to:
-* Load new tasks with an intuitive and simple file upload system
+* Manage tasks through easy-to-use interfaces (Create, modify, archive, delete tasks)
-* Download or view the content of the task via interface
+* Upload or download tasks with an intuitive and simple file manager system
 * Quick display of the execution result of the tasks that have been executed (Indicator icons easily show the result)
-* Display of the execution log of the tasks performed using the appropriate interface
+* Search and display the outcome of task execution on a specific date or selected through various search parameters
-* Forced run of the task, even outside the scheduled time with eventual display of the log once the execution is completed
+* Forced run of the task, even outside the scheduled time with an eventual display of the log once the execution is completed

 ## Browser Support